BlueByteSystemsInc/PDMShell/src/mcp-server.md

 > Show my available PDM vaults and help me log in to one.

 After login, the connection keeps the same PDMShell session.
 Claude can continue working with the selected vault and current folder without starting over for every command.

+## Long-running commands

+PDMShell reports progress to Claude while longer commands run.
+Progress messages can identify the current operation or file as PDMShell processes it.

+You can ask Claude to cancel an active command.
+PDMShell forwards that request to the running operation and stops at the next safe cancellation point.
+Some SOLIDWORKS or PDM API calls must finish before cancellation can take effect.

 ## Your PDMShell license